ekliao/EricLiaoDigitalGarden/src/site/notes/Setting up Quartz and Hugo for Publishing Obsidian Vault.md

 #project/aborted

 ## Goal
-Setting up and running a working static web site for my professional Obsidian vault, which I intend to name "Eric Liao Interpreting."
+Setting up and running a working static website for my professional Obsidian vault, which I intend to name "Eric Liao Interpreting."

 ## Results
 I was successful in publishing a subset of my Obsidian vault [here](https://ericliaointerpreting.netlify.app)